 See one of the park’s few remaining old-growth redwood trees on the Pioneer Tree Trail (3 miles round-trip).
-Go later on an autumn afternoon and you may have the trail all to yourself.
+Go later on an afternoon and you may have the trail all to yourself.

-It’s an easy meander that starts with a gentle climb followed by easygoing traverse through a canyon canopied by impressive second-growth redwoods, some with cavernous trunks, others with so much girth it’s worth a tree hugging picture to demonstrate just how big these behemoth beauties are.
+It’s an easy meander that starts with a gentle climb followed by an easygoing traverse through a canyon canopied by impressive second-growth redwoods, some with cavernous trunks, others with so much girth it’s worth a tree hugging picture to demonstrate just how big these behemoth beauties are.